-- Subject area report or Tutor report - Pastoral Lead report and Behaviour Agreement if appropriate - Pastoral Support Manager report, detention support card and Behaviour Agreement if appropriate - Head of Achievement report and Behaviour Agreement or PSP if appropriate Assistant Headteacher for ABC report and PSP if appropriate
+- Subject area report or Tutor report - Pastoral Lead report and Behaviour Agreement if appropriate - Head of Achievement report and Behaviour Agreement or PSP if appropriate Assistant Headteacher for ABC report and PSP if appropriate - Students may also be placed on the behaviour project.

 Failure to modify behaviour as a result of being on a report card or failing to complete the report card will result in a move onto the next card in the graduated system, or if whilst on report a more serious issue occurs.

 Students will report to their assigned member of staff at least once a day at an agreed time.
 Students will identify their improvement areas for the report card which will then be assessed during the school day by their teachers.
-Failure to meet the target will result in a sanction eg: after school detention, isolation or suspension.
+Failure to meet the target will result in a sanction e.g.: after school detention, internal suspension or suspension.
 The assigned member of staff will make contact with the student's parents to discuss the reasons for the report card and progress whilst the student is on the card.